Si0uL/eva-tracker/README.md

 # 1. Use
 * Install the app with the .apk file
 * Put a `tree.config` directly in your mobile intern storage to define your tree.
 An example is given in this git repository.
-* Use then defined audio samples, with the exact same name than the files contained in `audio/`.
+* Create a `eva-audio/` directory directly into your mobile intern storage, then fill it with audio samples, with the exact same name than the one used in your tree.
+An example is given to you in this git in `eva-audio/`.
-You can add new files, but you then will have to recompile the app (see dev use).
 * Create a `eva-logs/` directory directly in your mobile intern storage to receive the recorded logs.

 # 2. Dev Use